norsig/vpn-ca-api/rpm/README-RPM.md

 is assumed you already installed the `vpn-cert-service` package and restarted Apache.

-    $ sudo yum -y install vpn-cert-service
+    $ sudo yum -y install mod_ssl vpn-cert-service
+    $ sudo systemctl enable httpd
     $ sudo systemctl restart httpd

-Now you can create a configuration file from the template in `/etc/vpn-cert-service`:
+Now you can modify the configuration file in `/etc/vpn-cert-service` named `config.ini`.

-    $ sudo cp /etc/vpn-cert-service/config.ini.defaults /etc/vpn-cert-service/config.ini

 Modify it to suit your environment.
-After that you can initialize the
+After that you can initialize the configuration:
-configuration:

     $ sudo -u apache vpn-cert-service-init